Our rating(3.2/5)

 AIBMS – or First Data, to be precise – will give you an interchange++ fee structure where transaction fees depend on the brand and type of debit or credit card.
 Usually, this is a percentage rate (e.g. 1%-3%) plus a fixed fee in some cases (e.g. €0.01-€0.15) with a fixed authorisation charge added on top (e.g. €0.02).
 Domestic consumer debit cards by Visa and Mastercard tend to have the lowest rates, whereas foreign, premium credit cards have the highest fees.

-In any case, there’s a monthly minimum service charge (e.g. €30) which is the minimum amount that First Data requires in transaction costs on a monthly basis.
-If, for example, you only owe €10 in card processing fees one month, you will still pay €30 to cover that €10 plus the service charge to make a total of €30 for card processing.
+There’s also a monthly minimum service charge, for example €30, which is the minimum amount that First Data requires in transaction costs on a monthly basis.
+So even if your card processing fees are only €10, you’ll still pay €30 that month, which covers the card processing fee plus the service charge.

 We strongly recommend close-reading any new contract with AIB Merchant Services, Clover and/or First Data as they all have rules about notice periods, termination fees and responsibilities around PCI compliance and terminal leases.
-It’s normal for merchants to be surprised about hidden fees after signing a payment contract.
+It’s normal for their merchants to be surprised about hidden fees after signing a payment contract.

 The ‘Insight’ web portal for viewing transactions and reports is free to use, but we’ve seen a €7 monthly charge for the luxury of getting paper statements.